Why Name Mismatches Get You Denied Boarding (Even Small Ones)

 To understand why small mistakes can have big consequences, you need to look at how passenger verification actually works.

-For the match to clear, the name on your ticket must align closely — and sometimes exactly — with what’s on your government-issued ID.
+That system compares the ticketed name against the traveler’s government-issued ID.
+For the match to clear, the name on the ticket must align closely — and sometimes exactly — with the name on the document used for travel.

 What Actually Happens (At the Airport)